timvieira/blog/content/kl-variational.md

 \left[ q(d) \right] = \nabla \left[ \sum_d q(d) \right] = \nabla
 \left[ 1 \right] = 0$, for any $q$ which is a probability distribution.

-This is convenient because we don't need to normalize $p$.
+This direction is convenient because we don't need to normalize
+$p$.
+Unfortunately, the "easy" direction is nonconvex in general --- unlike the "hard" direction, which is convex.

 Harder direction $\textbf{KL}(p || q_\theta)$
 ---------------------------------------------